scijava/scyjava/README.md

         :raise RuntimeError: if this method is called while in Jep mode.

-    src(data)
-        Print the source code URL for a Java class, object, or class name.

-        :param data: The Java class, object, or fully qualified class name as string

     start_jvm(options=None) -> None
         Explicitly connect to the Java virtual machine (JVM).
 Only one JVM can be active; does nothing if the JVM has already been started.
 Calling